sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/302)

 Session variables let you store a value which is persisted when the plugin finishes to run but is _not_ persisted when Sketch closes.
-It is useful when you want to keep a value between plugin's runs.
+It is useful when you want to keep a value between plugin’s runs.

 Note that you still have `setSettingForKey` which will let you store things after closing Sketch.